 Licensee shall only discharge water to the Drains at the Discharge Points as depicted in Exhibit A and described in Exhibit B. Normal operation flushes (flushes of up to 4 cfs for a period not exceeding 10 minutes per occurrence) from the Discharge Points to the Drains as described in Exhibit B shall not require additional or advance approval from Licensor.

-Notwithstanding the foregoing, Licensee may conduct long-term flushes from the Discharge Points to the Drains (a “Long-Term Flush”) so long as Licensee submits a request to conduct a Long-Term Flush to Licensor at least thirty (30) days in advance of such Long-Term Flush, which request shall not be unreasonably denied.
+Notwithstanding the foregoing, Licensee may conduct long-term flushes from the Discharge Points to the Drains (a “Long-Term Flush”) so long as Licensee submits a request to conduct a Long-Term Flush to Licensor at least thirty (30) days in advance of such Long-Term Flush, which shall be in Licensor’s sole discretion and may be weather and other circumstances dependent.
 A Long-Term Flush shall be limited to a maximum of 6 cfs for a period of time to be determined by Licensee in its request to Licensor.
 Licensor and Licensee agree to work around constraints on Long-Term Flushes such as storm events, conflicting discharges, and scheduled maintenance on the Drains.

-In the event of an emergency affecting the Wells and Licensee’s facilities associated therewith, Licensee may conduct a Long-Term Flush or otherwise discharge water to the Drains (an “Emergency Discharge”) at the Discharge Points without prior notice to or consent of Licensor.
+In the event of an emergency affecting the Wells and Licensee’s facilities associated therewith, Licensee may conduct a Long-Term Flush to the Drains (an “Emergency Discharge”) at the Discharge Points without prior notice to or consent of Licensor.
 Licensee shall notify Licensor within 24 hours of the occurrence of an Emergency Discharge.
+Should any damage or improvement to the Drains be needed following any such Flush, Licensee shall be solely responsible for remedying such damage or making such improvement, as deemed necessary by Licensor, and shall be at Licensee’s sole cost and expense.

 Any and all discharges to the Drains made pursuant to this Agreement shall be in compliance with applicable laws and permits held by Licensee.